Tim-Riffelmacher/smart-wallet/README.md

 ![](./resources/dashboard.png)

 This serves as the entry point for the web application.
-Analogous to the navigation bar, it offers access to the remaining four pages.
+Similar to the navigation bar, it offers access to the remaining four pages.
 Additionally, it includes a link to the documentation for further reference.

 ### Stocks Page